Heading off to college is an exciting time in a young person’s life.

 You didn’t do this to them, and it did not happen because you neglected to do something for them.
 Don’t allow yourself to feel guilty.
 Love them, support them, but don’t let your guilt get in the way.

-You can also search online for drug treatment in new jersey, or ask for referrals from friends and families who have been in a similar situation before.
+You can also search online for drug detox in new jersey, or ask for referrals from friends and families who have been in a similar situation before.

 If you need assistance, please your information below for consulting, referrals, and support: